JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 What is it?
 -----------

-This example demonstrates how to use *CDI Events* in  *JBoss WildFly 13* and above.
+This example demonstrates how to use **CDI Events** in *JBoss WildFly 13* and above or a compatible *Java EE 8 / Jakarta EE 8* container.

 The JSF front-end client allows you to create both credit and debit operation events.